SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Braekerctf/Braekerctf.md

          os.chdir('./executables/')

 ### Security checks
-- But the code filters some characters from the user input e.git raises an alert `Hacking attempt detected` if the user input contains '..' or '/'.
-It also raises a `command too short` error if the user input is lesser than 5 .
+- But the code filters some characters from the user input e.git raises an alert `Hacking attempt detected` if the user input contains '..' or '/'.It also raises a `command too short` error if the user input is lesser than 5 .

         # Length check
         if len(command) < 5: